 At Cities for Play we aim to inspire communities, councils and city planners to create playful and child-friendly cities.
 We explore how the built environment can promote children's health and well-being with a focus on play and active mobility.
 We believe that children's needs should be at the heart of city design which will in turn create resilient and sustainable communities.

 Follow us on Instagram or Twitter to stay up to date with events, projects and inspiration.
 For more information about our research, design and engagement services get touch via email.

 Designing Child Friendly Neighbourhoods

-Natalia Krysiak (Cities for Play) spoke at the 2019 Child in the City Conference in Antwerp, Belgium.
-She presentation explore her research in Hong Kong, Singapore and Tokyo around child-friendly neighbourhoods.
+Natalia Krysiak (Cities for Play) spoke at the Child in the City Conference in Antwerp, Belgium on designing child-friendly vertical neighbourhoods.

-Cities for Play ran a forum at the the University of Hong Kong, discussing with students what elements and interventions within a city might contribute to the health and well-being of children
+Cities for Play presented at the 2021 Play Conference discussing what elements and interventions within a city might contribute to the health and well-being of children.